OliverMount/PopulationResponseCurve/README.md

 	| Animal.9 | PPC 135  | Hetero   | 0.09     |  1       |
 	| ...      | ...      | ...      | ...      | ...      |

-	If you have a CSV file with different column names, you may need to adjust the script inside the 'pop_decoding.py' file
+	If you have a CSV file with different column names, you may need to properly set the path in `pop_decoding.py` file

 	The directory structure with two levels of data will look like this: